 Can you take an inhaler in your carry on?

-Since there are no restrictions on taking an inhaler through the security checkpoint at the airport, you can take them in the aircraft’s cabin with you in your carry on bag when your flight is called.
+Since there are no restrictions on taking an inhaler through the security checkpoint at the airport, then of course asthma inhalers are allowed in the aircraft’s cabin with you in your carry on luggage.

-Make sure that you can get to it easily in the unlikely event that you need to use it during the flight.
+Make sure that you can get to it easily in the unlikely event that you need to use it during the flight, perhaps due to the reduced air pressure or the air conditioning.

-Can you take an inhaler in your checked bags?
+Can you put an inhaler in checked luggage?

 Although you are permitted to pack an inhaler and spare inhaler canisters in your checked baggage you would be well advised to pack them in your carry on bag instead.
 If you had an attack during the flight the inhaler is of no use to you in the aircraft’s baggage hold.

-So be safe and at least pack the inhaler in your hand luggage, even if you leave spare inhaler canisters in your checked bags for while you are away.
+So be safe and at least pack the inhaler in your hand luggage, even if you leave spare inhaler canisters in your checked luggage to use while you are away.

 You would then need to try and obtain replacements, which in a strange town or country might be an issue.